Emerging Infectious Diseases

 • Characterization of molecular mechanism of development of EBV-associated epithelium tumors

-EBV, a u biquitous human γ-herpesvirus, establishes a persistent latent infection in B lymphocytes and epithelial cells in more than 90% of adults worldwide.
+EBV, a ubiquitous human γ-herpesvirus, establishes a persistent latent infection in Blymphocytes and epithelial cells in more than 90% of adults worldwide.
 Although this virus contributes causally to lymphomas and epithelial malignancies such as Burkitt’s lymphoma, gastric carcinoma, and nasopharyngeal carcinoma, the molecular mechanism by which EBV cause these tumors remains fully elucidated.
 To update the understanding of the mechanisms for development of EBV-associated epithelial tumors, we are elucidating the physiological significance of exosomes, one type of extracellular vesicles, released from EBV-infected cells in tumor development.
 Moreover, we try to identify host and viral factors including micro RNAs that are specifically and abundantly incorporated in exosomes, which shall lead to the development of potential biomarkers for EBV-associated tumors that contribute to the diagnosis of these tumors.

 Recent main research achievement

-5. Nanbo et al. Microorganism 2020;8:729.
+2. Nanbo et al. Microorganism 2024; 12(4): 806.

 Achievement list